Kipper: Related terms

 Kipper time is the season in which fishing for salmon in the River Thames in the United Kingdom is forbidden by an Act of Parliament; this period was originally the period 3 May to 6 January but has changed since.
 Kipper season refers (particularly among fairground workers, market workers, taxi drivers and the like) to any lean period in trade, particularly the first three or four months of the year.

-The sailors of the Royal Canadian Navy use the term kippers as a slang for members of the Royal Navy.

-The term kippering is used in slang to mean being immersed in a room filled with cigarette or other tobacco smoke.
+Members of the Canadian military referred to English people as kippers because they were believed to frequently eat kippers for breakfast.

-The English (UK) idiom [to be] 'stitched (or 'done') up like a kipper' is commonly used to describe a situation where a person has (depending on context) been 'fitted up' or 'framed'; 'used', unfairly treated or betrayed; or cheated out of something, with no possibility of correcting the 'wrong' done.
+The English (UK) idiom [to be] "stitched (or "done") up like a kipper" is commonly used to describe a situation where a person has (depending on context) been "fitted up" or "framed"; "used", unfairly treated or betrayed; or cheated out of something, with no possibility of correcting the "wrong" done.

 In the children's books The Railway Series, and in the television show Thomas the Tank Engine and Friends, The Flying Kipper is a nickname for a fast fish train usually pulled by Henry the Green Engine.

 The United States Department of Agriculture defines "Kippered Beef" as a cured dry product similar to beef jerky but not as dry.